prathimacode-hub/IoT-Spot/ESP32/Servo_control_using_ESP32/README.md

 This tutorial is regarding controlling servo motor with ESP32 over a web server using Arduino IDE.
 You will discover how to control the  **Servo motor with ESP32**  and you will also ready to make a simple web server with a slider to control the position of the servo motor in both positions.
 Web server consists of a slider with a position from 0-180.
 With this slider, a user can control the shaft position.
 We use the Arduino IDE to program the ESP32 dev kit module.

-## **Prerequisites**

-To follow the concepts of this tutorial, you should have the background knowledge required to grasp concepts.

--   First, you should know have an introduction of ESP32 boards, we are using ESP32 dev kit in this tutorial, so can read: **[Introduction to ESP32 development board](https://microcontrollerslab.com/esp32-development-board/)**
--   You should also have an idea of GPIO pins of ESP32, you read this:  [**How to use GPIO pins of ESP32 devkit**](https://microcontrollerslab.com/esp32-pinout-use-gpio-pins/)
--   As mentioned ahead, we are using Arduino IDE to program ESP32, you can read about how to  [**install ESP32 in Arduino IDE and How to program ESP32**](https://microcontrollerslab.com/install-esp32-arduino-ide/).

 ## Components Required

 We will be using these components for this tutorial: